Types of Vaccine Ingredients

 Adjuvants

-• Aluminum salts — Salts that contain aluminum have been used in vaccines since the 1930s.
-Find out in which vaccines aluminum is used, how much aluminum is present, and how we know it is safe.
+- Aluminum salts — Salts that contain aluminum have been used in vaccines for about 100 years.
+Find out which vaccines contain aluminum, how much is present, and how we know aluminum in vaccines is safe.

-• Monophosphoryl lipid A — This substance was isolated from the surface of bacteria.
-It is modified so that it is not harmful when added to vaccines.
-The only vaccines in the U.S. that currently use this adjuvant are the shingles vaccine called Shingrix and the RSV vaccine called Arexvy.
+- Monophosphoryl lipid A — This substance was isolated from the surface of bacteria.
+It has been changed so that it is not harmful when added to vaccines.
+The vaccines in the U.S. that currently use this adjuvant are the shingles vaccine (called Shingrix), one of the RSV vaccines (called Arexvy), and the protein-based COVID-19 vaccine (Nuvaxovid).

-• MF59 — A substance composed of squalene oil emulsified in water.
-Squalene is found in people, animals, and plants.
-It is used in the U.S. in a version of the influenza vaccine called FLUAD.
-Because squalene is an oil-in-water emulsion, some people wonder whether they can get vaccines if they have allergies to peanut or corn oils.
-However, these oils are not in vaccines.
+- MF59 — A substance composed of squalene oil mixed with water.
+Squalene is found in people, animals and plants.
+It is used in the U.S. in a version of the influenza vaccine (called FLUAD).
+Because squalene is an oil that can be found in plants, some people wonder whether they can get vaccines that contain MF59 if they have allergies to peanut or corn oils.
+The answer is yes because the squalene oil used in vaccines does not contain these oils.

 Stabilizers